paulwizviz/mengawas/README.md

 </figure>

 > **NOTE**:
-> `Mengawas` has identified a single entity (i.e. processor) performing the tasks of juice extraction, fermentation, pressing, and filtration.
+> `Mengawas` has identified a single entity (i.e. processor) performing the tasks of juice extraction, fermentation, pressing, filtration and aging.
 This simplification is for demonstration purposes only; in reality, these tasks could be handled by multiple entities.

 For the purpose of the `Mengawas` case study, the identified supply chain participants are:

 * **The product chain** – directly responsible for wine making (Figure 3):
   * **Vineyard One:** Supplies two grades of grapes (30% to Pete Processor for red wine and 70% to Petra Processor for white wine).
   * **Vineyard Two:** Supplies grapes exclusively to Petra Processor.
-  * **Processor One:** Processes red wine grapes.
+  * **Processor One:** Processes grapes for fine wine.
-  * **Processor Two:** Processes white wine grapes.
+  * **Processor Two:** Processes grapes for medium quality wine.
   * **Warehouse:** Stores bottled wine.
   * **Merchant:** A wine merchant with exclusive distribution rights to consumers.
   * **Alice and Bob:** Consumers.
 * **The support chain** – indirectly involved in wine making.
-For `Mengawas`, only **Transport** has been identified.
+For `Mengawas`, only one **Transport** has been identified.
 * **The regulator chain** – provides regulatory oversight.
 Two participants have been identified: **Wine Grader** and **Customs**.

 <figure>